A few days ago I noticed that if I leave the system in standby hours, the antivirus (Kaspersky 6.0) detects something like this:

 riskware not-a-virus: Monitor.Win32.Ardamax.24 File: C: WINDOWSsystem32SysExplorer.006

-Process (PID 3356) tried to access Kaspersky Anti-Virus 6.0 process (PID 1492) But it has been blocked.
-This is Self-Defense monitoring, and you do not Need to Do Anything.
+Process (PID 3356) tried to access Kaspersky Anti-Virus 6.0 process (PID 1492), BUT It has been blocked.
+This is Self-Defense monitoring, and you do not Need to do anything.

 Discovered: 2006 May 09

 What I understand by BitDefender as "low risk" for him rated so I can not really understand, because Ardamax is a Trojan / Keylogger that hides pretty well in making the system capture passwords (ICQ Pro, Skype, Windows Messenger, Google Talk, Yahoo Messenger, Miranda, QIP, etc).
-Successfully uses C: Windowssystem32svhost.exe to access a protocol for sending data from the computer to the outside.
+Used successfully C: Windowssystem32svhost.exe to access a protocol for sending data from the computer to the outside.
 Enough for me to give him enough attention.

 Is the creation of a novel virus and is usually sent through a link in email: